Telephone (song): Other versions

-On May 2, 2010, a demo of "Telephone" featuring vocals by Britney Spears leaked onto the web.
-After suggestions that the demo may be fake, the producer of the song, Rodney Jerkins, confirmed the authenticity of the song, via Twitter.
-Adding that the leaked version was an early, unmixed demo recording, he denied leaking it despite demands.
-The demo's musical style was compared with Spears's 2007 single "Piece of Me", and the song itself generated comparisons with Spears' sound in her fifth studio album Blackout.
-Rob Sheffield of Rolling Stone praised Spears's version including it at number twenty-five on his Top 25 Singles of the 2010 list.
+On May 2, 2010, a demo of "Telephone" featuring vocals by Britney Spears leaked on the internet.
+After suggestions that the version might be fake, the producer of the song, Rodney Jerkins, confirmed its authenticity via Twitter, adding that the leaked version was an early, unmixed demo recording.
+The demo's musical style was compared to Spears's 2007 single "Piece of Me".
+Rob Sheffield of Rolling Stone praised Spears's version, including it at number 25 on his Top 25 Singles of the 2010 list.

 Children's music group Kidz Bop covered the song but changed its line "I'm sippin that bubb" to "I'm eating that grub" to make it family-friendly.
-Girl group Little Mix blended "Telephone" with Queen's "Radio Ga Ga" (1984) during the eighth series of the British The X Factor and later released this version as a single.
-"Telephone" was covered by Lea Michele as Rachel Berry and Charice Pempengco as Sunshine Corazon for the American TV show Glee episode "Audition", which aired on September 21, 2010.
+"Telephone" was covered by Lea Michele as Rachel Berry and Jake Zyrus as Sunshine Corazon for the American TV show Glee episode "Audition", which aired on September 21, 2010.
+Los Angeles Times found that Zyrus "sings a remarkable duet".
+Hours after its release, the song entered the top 10 of US' iTunes.
 Released as a single, it reached number 22 in Ireland and 30 in Australia.
-In 2019, the cast of the reality show Queer Eye performed a lip sync of the song to a positive response from Xavier Piedra of Billboard.
+In 2019, Jonathan Van Ness and Karamo Brown from the reality show Queer Eye performed a lip sync of the song to a positive response from reviewers.
+The duo wore clothes similar to Gaga's black-studded look and Beyoncé's bejeweled blue outfit in the music video.